Sho't: Sho't Kal Bet

 Introduced in 1975, the Sho't Kal Bet was the second variant of the Sho't Kal series and saw extensive usage in Operation Litani which occurred in 1978.
 The Sho't Kal Bet was a temporary solution to mechanical issues caused by the old British electric turret control system.
 Because the original mechanism gave unfavorable limited performance and tired the tank's batteries, it was replaced with a new hydro-electric turret traverse mechanism based on the Cadillac Gage mechanism in the M48 Patton tank.
 The new traverse system had been proven reliable and eased logistics however worries such as the flammability of the hydraulic fluids creating a risk in combat and the new lack of a gun stabilization system prevented the Bet from being fully implemented in the IDF.

 The era of the Sho't Kal Bet introduced and standardized the presence of the loader's .30 caliber Browning machine gun to increase effectiveness against anti-infantry teams which was mounted closely to the loader's hatch.
-Most Bets came with mounting point preparations/bracket slots for ERA; by the end of its service, most Bets were equipped with Blazer (referred as Baltan in the IDF) Explosive Reactive Armor.
-Also towards the latter part of the tank's service, some Bets had received a thermal sleeve for the 105mm L7 cannon.
+The Sho't Kal Bet, being implemented around the introduction of Explosive Reactive Armor in the IDF after the costly Yom Kippur War would mostly only be seen equipped with ERA mounting point preparations/bracket slots without the actual reactive armor for security reasons; due to reactive armor's classified nature in the IDF, it was only introduced with publicity in full force with the 1982 Lebanon War, which by then Gimel was in service.
+Bets could have been equipped with Blazer ERA (referred as Baltan in the IDF) Explosive Reactive Armor in the absolute same capacity the later Gimel could; reactive armor equipped on Sho'ts during peace prior 1982 was a rarity, with a limited example having the tanks being fitted in drills.
+Bets during Operation Litani (1978) were visibly equipped with ERA mounting points however it would seem the IDF chose not to authorize usage of ERA.
+Towards the latter part of the tank's service, some Bets had received a thermal sleeve for the 105mm L7 cannon.

 The rear of a Sho't Kal tank during Operation Litani.
 The raised engine deck is visible, to accommodate the bigger American Continental engine.
 Minor Sho't Kal additions are visible, such as the infantry telephone box, spare track links, and stowage baskets on the rear of the turret.